-A specific form of Electromagnetic Interference, when the interfering signal is located in the radio spectrum (around 20KHz to 300GHz).
+A specific form of Electromagnetic Interference, when the interfering signal is located in the radio frequency spectrum.
 Generally associated with the interference to signal integrity due to transmission sources (TV, radio, mobile/cell phone, Bluetooth, Wi-Fi, etc.).
 Any item that transmits will require some form of shielding for the rest of the circuitry to protect it from its own RFI.
 Also, in many countries the equipment needs to meet standards that define the amount of interference permissible (see Electromagnetic Compatibility).

 Usually refers to the qualifying processes that have to be repeated on safety critical systems, whenever a part has to be replaced by an alternative, either from a different supplier or of a different design, or both.
 Typical industries include (but are not limited to): Aerospace, Automotive, Defense, Medical.